 Vegetarian food is sometimes served at the temples free to the public, but a donation is much appreciated, of course.

 12. See Haw Par Villa

 Last on my list of free things to do in Singapore is an ‘interesting’ one.
 Formerly known as the Tiger Balm Garden, Haw Par Villa is part of Singapore’s cultural heritage and that’s why I’ve included it.
 I would best describe it as a cross between an Asian theme park and an outdoor art gallery.
 There are no rides or rollercoasters, so don’t get too excited.
 Keep an open mind, ok?

 I went there many years ago and saw the cultural displays, dioramas and larger than life statues based on Chinese history and mythology.
 It is like nothing you would expect of a tourist attraction.
 Be prepared for a quirky and somewhat bizarre experience.

 This sculpture park was built in 1937 by the inventor-brothers of Tiger Balm (Chinese ointment).
 It is located at Pasir Panjang Road, is open everyday and is free to wander around.
 If you love weird and wacky things, statues of dragons, tigers, buddhas, and creepy characters, then this is the place for you.
 Once is enough for me, so I didn’t need to revisit it on my recent trip.

 Tours of Singapore You May Like

-I hope this article on free things to do in Singapore helps make your trip more affordable as well as fun, because sightseeing doesn’t have to be expensive.
+I hope this article on free things to do in Singapore helps make your trip more affordable, because sightseeing doesn’t have to be expensive.